redtexts/texts/wildcat_1980s_capitalism_destruction.md

 title: Capitalism and its Revolutionary Destruction
 author: Wildcat
 date: Mid-1980s
-description: Originally posted at the Subversion group's website (now archived at <https://www.oocities.org/athens/acropolis/8195/>).
+description: Originally posted at the Subversion group's website at <https://web.archive.org/web/20091026195652/http://www.geocities.com/Athens/Acropolis/8195/revorg.html>.
 Question marks indicate places where the preceding word in the online text was unclear.
 ...

 ## Introduction